Enjoy wandering around Castiglion Fiorentino

 which takes place in the Piazza Grande in Arezzo in June and September.
 People from the town dress up in medieval costumes and parade through the town, which ends with a jousting competition.

-Lake Trasimeno, to the south, is the Umbrian version of the sea!
-There are plenty of water sport activities, or take a trip on a boat to the islands.
-Wander around Castiglione del Lago or paddle in the lake.
-If you are there at the end of July, you will see the Palio of the Boats - a big boat race on the lake.
+Lake Trasimeno, to the south, is central Italy's alternative to the sea!
+There are eight public beaches around the lake, and various water sport activities are on offer or you can take a boat trip to the islands in the centre.
+There is also a cycle trail around the lake.
+The main town is Castiglione del Lago, but there are waterfront restaurants all round, many specialising in fresh fish.
+If you are holidaying at the end of July, you could attend the Palio of the Boats - a big boat race on the lake.

 Go a little further afield

-and visit the wonderful historic towns of Siena or Florence, whose cultural wealth and architectural beauty is world renowned.
+and visit the wonderful historic cities of Siena (1h 15m) or Florence (1h 30m), whose cultural wealth and architectural beauty is world renowned.

 Have you visited Madonna del Bagno?